mauserrifle/php-minesweeper/README.md

 this to practice test-driven development.
 So this minesweeper implementation is fully unit tested.

+Because of its OOP nature, it's easy to add custom squares instead of mines.

 I hope anyone finds it useful.

 ![PHP-Minesweeper screenshot](https://raw.github.com/mauserrifle/php-minesweeper/master/screenshot.png "PHP-Minesweeper screenshot")